StudioSync-DevTechAi/DTA-StudioSync-MVP1/src/docs/AUTHENTICATION_TABLES_REQUIREMENTS.md

 ## 📊 Current Authentication Status

-Your PhotoSyncWork application **already has** a robust authentication system in place!
+Your StudioSyncWork application **already has** a robust authentication system in place!
 Here's what you currently have:

 ### ✅ **Existing Tables (Already Implemented)**